openharmony/docs/en/application-dev/reference/apis/js-apis-data-relationalStore.md

 - [RdbPredicates](#rdbpredicates): provides predicates indicating the nature, feature, or relationship of a data entity in an RDB store.
 It is used to define the operation conditions for an RDB store.
 - [RdbStore](#rdbstore): provides APIs for managing data in an RDB store.
-- [ResultSet](#resultset): provides APIs for accessing the result set obtained from the RDB store.
+- [Resultset](#resultset): provides APIs for accessing the result set obtained from the RDB store.

 > **NOTE**
 >